Networking for engineers: How to build professional connections

 Networking can be daunting, but the right approach is a valuable tool for building meaningful connections and advancing professionally.

-Here are actionable steps to help overcome fears, focus on helping others, and cultivate authentic interactions, ensuring that each conversation is a mutually beneficial exchange:
+Here are actionable steps to help overcome fears, focus on helping others, and cultivate authentic interactions:

 • Acknowledge any fear of talking to new people, but don't let it control you.
 Remember that each conversation is an opportunity to help someone in ways they may not even realise they need.